 There are a number of long-term disability requirements that you must meet in order to be eligible for benefits.
 Generally, the two main requirements are (1) having a covered disability, per the terms of your policy; and (2) being unable to work due to that disability.
 If you can prove these two things, then you will likely qualify for long-term disability benefits.

 The process of applying for benefits can be challenging, particularly because eligibility often hinges on a technical reading of length insurance policy documents.
 A New Jersey disability benefits attorney can help you apply, including gathering the necessary evidence to support your claim.

-Who Qualifies for Long-Term Disability Benefits?
+Requirements for Long-Term Disability Benefits

 Long-term disability (LTD) insurance is a specialized type of insurance policy that is designed to cover your income when you are unable to work for an extended period of time.
 Depending on the terms of your policy, these benefits may last for 2 years, until your disability resolves, or even to retirement age.
 While each LTD policy is different, they typically provide benefits of up to 50 to 60% of your monthly salary for covered disabilities.

 Many people have LTD policies through their work, while others purchase a policy on their own.
 If your LTD policy was obtained through a group plan, then it will be governed by the federal Employee Retirement Income Security Act of 1974 (ERISA), which sets forth specific rules for this type of policy.
 If you purchased your own LTD policy, then any disputes under the policy will be handled under state law.